- Type 2 Diabetes

 - There are medications available that have been shown in large trials to delay or prevent the onset of overt diabetes.
-Use of these medications requires a detailed discussion of pros and cons with a doctor as there are side effects to consider.
+Metformin (Glucophage) is recommended by the American Diabetes Association for prevention of diabetes in high-risk people.

 - The coming years will be very exciting regarding the advances in the field of prevention of diabetes.
 However, the cornerstone of therapy will likely remain a healthy lifestyle.

 What is type 2 diabetes?
 What causes diabetes?

 There are two major forms of diabetes -- type 1 and type 2.
 This article focuses specifically on the prevention of type 2 diabetes since there is no know way to prevent type 1 diabetes.
 This form of diabetes is virtually a pandemic in the United States.
 This information reviews the risk factors for developing type 2 diabetes and reviews key points regarding prediction of those at risk for type 2 diabetes.
 It also is a review of what they can do about it.